peter-zhang-chem/peter-zhang-chem.github.io/_posts/2024-11-27-biosim-onboarding.md

 Login to UB CCR and nevigate to our group folder
 -------------
-Now you have uploaded your public key to CCR and your matching private key in the `.ssh` folder, you can fire up a terminal window and log onto CCR!
+Now you have uploaded your public key to CCR and your matching private key in the `.ssh` folder, you can fire up a terminal window and log into CCR with the command below!

 ```bash